Skip to Main Content

 Corebridge Financial sells numerous life insurance products, but no company is one-size-fits-all.
 If you’re shopping around and comparing life insurance quotes, you might want to check out these life insurance companies, too.

-Corebridge Financial vs. State Farm
+Corebridge Financial vs. Prudential

-Learn more: State Farm Insurance review
+Learn more: Prudential life insurance review

-Corebridge Financial vs. MassMutual
+Corebridge Financial vs. Fidelity

-Learn more: MassMutual Life Insurance review
+Learn more: Fidelity Life insurance review

-Corebridge Financial vs. Mutual of Omaha
+Corebridge Financial vs. New York Life

 Is Corebridge Financial a good insurance company?

 Drawing upon our editorial team's extensive insurance expertise, we examined Corebridge Financial life insurance from a consumer perspective.
-Under its recent rebranding, the company impresses with its wide array of policies and riders.
+Under its rebranding, the company impresses with its wide array of policies and riders.
 Notably, the choice of 18 different term lengths stands out as a distinctive feature in the insurance realm.

 However, as a relatively new entity, Corebridge Financial has yet to secure standalone third-party ratings.
-It's also worth noting that AIG's customer satisfaction scores trail behind industry averages.
+It's also worth noting that Corebridge’s customer satisfaction scores trail behind industry averages.
 Therefore, while considering an insurance policy with them, potential policyholders might find it beneficial to explore multiple options and compare quotes to ascertain if Corebridge Financial aligns with their needs.

-Corebridge Financial life complaints
+Corebridge Financial company details

-Other Corebridge Financial life tools and benefits
+Corebridge Financial life tools and benefits

-AIG life insurance is extensive, but the company also sells other financial products and services that might be helpful to you:
+Corebridge life insurance is extensive, but the company also sells other financial products and services that might be helpful to you:

 • Retirement planning workbook: Corebridge Financial offers a free digital workbook for those beginning to plan for retirement and their financial needs.